-Hearing New Zealand Hamilton – (is a non-profit organisation)
+Hearing New Zealand Hamilton – Is a Not-For- Profit

-A voluntary organisation promoting and advancing the interests and well-being of all people affected by acquired hearing loss.
+A voluntary organisation promoting and advancing the interests and well-being of all people affected by hearing loss.
 Rehabilitation of persons who are hearing impaired to ensure their well being and independence.
-Education within the Community on the needs of the hearing impaired, and on the prevention of hearing loss.
+Education within the Community on the importance of protecting your ears and your hearing.

 The Hearing Association provides much needed unbiased support and advocacy for the hearing impaired and their families